What it’s Like to Gain Fieldwork Experience in an Interdisciplinary Pediatric Clinic Geared Toward Autism Therapy

 6. Intimate clinic setting with a large network of opportunities

 Students tell us the community is one of the biggest benefits of doing their clinical rotations at Hopebridge.
-The center atmosphere allows students to create relationships with other therapists and children in the center, but the size of Hopebridge Autism Therapy Centers as a whole broadens that effect.
+The center atmosphere allows students to create relationships with other therapists and children in the center, but the size of Hopebridge as a whole broadens that effect.
 Hopebridge’s large national network creates a magnitude of placement options for students around the country, as well as opportunities to advance their careers after graduation.
-Many of our students find their passion while serving as Hopebridge Heroes in our centers and ultimately choose to continue to grow with us, too.
+Many of our students find their passion while serving in our centers and ultimately choose to continue to grow with us, too.
 We love to see our students get excited about their experience at Hopebridge, and we’re equally as excited to have them stay with us long-term!

 To join the Hopebridge team while you’re in school, reach out to us through our Fieldwork Contact Form and talk to your school about our program.
 If we don’t already partner with your school for fieldwork opportunities, we can connect with them to develop a plan to get you in the door.